tanweijie123/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

 ### Deleting a Session

+1. Deleting a Session while all Sessions are being shown

    1. Test case: `sdel 1 f/` <br>
        Expected: The session in index 1 (as shown in the Session List) will be deleted alongside all schedules associated